RAF Llandow: History

+From 1937 the site was initially a grass strip airfield supported by a small number of wooden buildings.
+A single L-type hangar was later constructed and then the runways were completed, in late 1941.
+This work was followed by eleven Super Robin hangars and seven more L-type hangars.
+The type 518/40 pattern control tower was added, along with some Pickett-Hamilton forts for airfield defence.
+More storage was added with two K-type hangars and two T2 hangars, these were complimented with a single J-type hangar, an A1 hangar and twelve blister hangars.
+The airfield had a concrete perimeter track which also included five loop dispersal points and forty frying pan dispersals.

 The major RAF unit based at Llandow throughout its existence was No. 38 Maintenance Unit RAF (38 MU) which was tasked with the reception, storage and despatch of RAF aircraft.
 38 MU opened on 1 April 1940 and closed on 15 March 1957.

 Other wartime RAF units were based at Llandow between June 1941 and July 1944.
 The first was No. 53 Operational Training Unit RAF B Flight equipped with Supermarine Spitfires which arrived on 24 June 1941.
 A satellite station at RAF Rhoose (now Cardiff International Airport) was used by this unit.
 Three small transport flights were formed here during April 1944 with No. 1312 Flight RAF remaining based until 21 July 1944 with six Avro Anson I's for transporting urgent personnel to and from the Normandy landings area.